How to Say Congratulations in Japanese?

 Synonyms and alternatives to omedetou

-Before starting I want to briefly quote the verb moushiageru (申し上げる) which means to express, declare or extend and is usually used after some words that we will study below.
+Before we begin, I want to briefly mention the verb moushiageru (申し上げる), which means to express, declare, or extend and is often used after some words that we will study below.

 Phrases using the word omedetou